AgrVanshika/Parser-for-Perl-like/README.md

 ## How to run:

-- Clone this repo to your local IDE (VSCode).
+- Clone this repo to your local IDE (VSCode/CLion).
 - Run `prog3.cpp` by command line (including the testcase file name).